OneDrive/onedrive-api-docs/docs/code-snippets/quickxorhash.md

 A high level description of the algorithm without the introduction of the length is as follows:

-Let's say a "block" is a 160 bit block of bits (e.g. `byte[20]`).
+Let's say a "block" is a 20-byte array.

 ```
    method block zero():
      returns a block with all zero bits.

+   method block reverse(block b)
+     returns a block with all of the bytes reversed (00010203... => ...03020100)

    method block extend8(byte b):
      returns a block with all zero bits except for the lower 8 bits which come from b.

    method block extend64(int64 i):
-     returns a block of all zero bits except for the lower 64 bits which come from i.
+     returns a block of all zero bits except for the lower 64 bits which come from i
+     and are in little-endian byte order.

    method block rotate(block bl, int n):
      returns bl rotated left by n bits.